FIX94/gameboy-audio-dumper/README.md

 It basically goes through the .wav file sample by sample, tries to find "silence", then a "peak" and then "silence" again, with that information it evaluates which volume level it got and interprets that as part of the byte it ends up writing into the .gbc or .sav file it creates.

 This project can theoretically be extended to run from many other generation 1 pokemon games and probably also generation 2, at this point I did not look into anything else though.
+It may even work on a gameboy advance if you have a way to constantly push down the small switch on the side of the case that normally switches it back into gameboy advance mode when removing the gameboy color cartridge, though at this point I have not tested that.
+What I did test however is removing the power switch on an original gameboy, and on that one sadly it appears to reset every time you remove the pokemon cartridge.